gaujip/terraform-28Nov-02Dec-2022/Day2/README.md

 Expected output
 <pre>

+(jegan@tektutor.org)$ <b>terraform init</b>

+Initializing the backend...

+Initializing provider plugins...
+- Reusing previous version of hashicorp/azurerm from the dependency lock file
+- Reusing previous version of hashicorp/tls from the dependency lock file
+- Installing hashicorp/azurerm v3.33.0...
+- Installed hashicorp/azurerm v3.33.0 (signed by HashiCorp)
+- Installing hashicorp/tls v4.0.4...
+- Installed hashicorp/tls v4.0.4 (signed by HashiCorp)

+Terraform has been successfully initialized!

+You may now begin working with Terraform.
+Try running "terraform plan" to see any changes that are required for your infrastructure.
+All Terraform commands should now work.

+If you ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize your working directory.
+If you forget, other commands will detect it and remind you to do so if necessary.

 (jegan@tektutor.org)$ terraform apply --auto-approve

 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the